-I'm happy to announce the release of a recording of Winterreise, performed by pianist Reiko Uchida and me.
+Here is a recording of Franz Schubert's Winterreise, performed by pianist Reiko Uchida and me.

 The buttons below will take you to the CDBaby store, where a purchase is especially helpful to us.
 It's also available from Amazon and iTunes.

 BBC MUSIC MAGAZINE:

 Thomas Meglioranza's light, well-groomed baritone gives a meticulously thought-through account of Winterreise, his excellent German and instinctive musicality engaging immediately with the text and the listener. --Hilary Finch

 Winner of the 2005 Walter W. Naumburg Competition, the Franz Schubert/Modern Music Competition in Graz, the Concert Artists Guild Competition, and the Joy in Singing Award, baritone Thomas Meglioranza, in this unabashed vanity issue, has given us one of the best modern recordings of Schubert’s genre-defining Winterreise.
 His voice is simply ravishing in all registers, a haunting, despondent, creamy, and melismatic instrument that seems tailor made for Schubert in general and this cycle in particular.
 Meglioranza’s impeccable diction serves to characterize every nuance of the text so to make subtle inflections and profoundly deep emotional connections to each of these wondrous songs.
 Uchida plays on an 1881 Steinway D Centennial, and accompanies with force, formidable sense of supporting the melody, and a cat-like ability to give depth and proper harmonic undergirding to the line—she is there at every moment, never dragging and never behind. [...]